Alice Vansteenberghe

-Alice Vansteenberghe (née Joly; 18 February 1908 - 9 February 1991) was a medical practitioner and a member of the French Resistance in World War II.
+Alice Vansteenberghe (née Joly; 18 February 1908 – 9 February 1991) was a physician and a member of the French Resistance in World War II.
 In 1944, she was captured and tortured by the so-called "Butcher of Lyon", Klaus Barbie.
 She later testified against him at his trial for crimes against humanity.

+Biography

 Vansteenberghe was born in Saint-Étienne.
 Her parents were teachers.
 She studied at the Lyon Faculty of Medicine to obtain her doctorate.
-There she met André Vansteenberghe - another a medical student on her course - and they married at Lyon's town hall on 21 October 1929.
+There she met André Vansteenberghe - another medical student on her course - and they married at Lyon's town hall on 21 October 1929.
 In December 1932, they moved into a large flat at 3 avenue Aristide-Briand, where they also held their general practice.
 Additionally, Vansteenberghe gave pre-natal advice and medical consultations for infants in the dispensary located in the Palais du Travail in Lyon.
 She and her husband joined the communist party and she became a freemason in the "Evolution and Concord Lodge".
 In 1940, she worked as a medical inspector of schools, initially as her husband's replacement after he was called up as a medical officer in the French 6th Army.
 She was joined by him in the role when he left the army after being wounded, before their communist background led to their dismissal in July 1941 under a new Vichy regime law.

 That July, they became part of the French resistance under the influence of Jean-Pierre Lévy and worked together to produce Le Franc-Tireur, the underground newspaper of the movement with the same name.
 Claudius Billon recruited them directly into the resistance army.
 They were suspected of being part of the movement, were twice reported by the mayor of Villeurbanne (the area where they lived) to the medical authorities.
 They exchanged secret messages with London and received materials sent from England by parachute; her code-name was "Geneviève Prunier" and her husband's was "Michel".
 They were visited in their home by leading Resistance leaders including Henry Frenay, Yvon Morandat, Antoine Avinin and Jean Moulin, the latter sent by Charles de Gaulle in London.
 As well as treating wounded resistance fighters, they falsified medical evidence to help young men avoid conscription as compulsory labour in Germany.
 In 1943, they joined the Gallia-RPA network.
 French police raided their flat in September and questioned them but they were released.
 On 24 April 1944, the Gestapo raided the flat looking for hidden Jews.
 They hid in Beaujolais before secretly resuming activity in central Lyon.
 Vansteenberghe became the chief medical officer of the resistance.